 A shredder can overheat while in use, so to prevent this from happening, the shredder stops working automatically to let the motor cool down.
 The cooling downtime can take quite a while.
 Take into account 30 minutes or more.

 We recommend a shredder with a run time of 5 minutes or more.

 So when you want to shred a large pile of old documents, it isn’t convenient to use a budget shredder that can only run for 2 minutes.
 On the other hand, the short run time is just fine when you only shred a few documents incidentally.

 Keep in mind that a paper shredder with a longer run time is more expensive, so consider yourself if you need the extra minutes.

 #3 – How many sheets do you want to shred?

 A shredder can only shred a few documents per pass.
-The number of documents you can shred per pass is called the sheet capacity of the shredder.
+The number of records you can shred per pass is called the sheet capacity of the shredder.
 Basic shredders can shred around five to ten standard A4 documents at a time.
-But the higher-end models can shred through larger stacks of documents.
+But the higher-end models can shred through larger stacks of papers.

 #4 – What size waste bin do you prefer?

 Do you want a compact-sized paper shredder you can quickly put under your desk or store away in a closet?
 Then you have to compensate for the capacity of the waste bin.